-It did sturdy business of $2,000,000.
+It did sturdy business of $2,000,000, roping a tidy profit of an investment of $565,000.
 Duke and pal Ward look good slugging it out together and Ms. Raines makes a fairly vixenish little hellcat.
-Another Wayne buddy, Paul Fix, wrote the script, but he also managed to break up his marriage by getting involved with the sultry Raines, making for some 1944 Home Front fireworks.
+Another Wayne buddy, Paul Fix, wrote the script, and aside from playing one of the plot’s half-dozen bad guys he also managed to break up his marriage by getting involved with the sultry Raines, making for some 1944 Home Front fireworks.

 Wayne fans and western list-tickers will chalk it up and mosey along: little of interest for those not inclined.

 87 minutes directed by Edward L. Marin, with Elisabeth Risdon, Audrey Long, Russell Wade, Don Douglas, Frank Puglia, Emory Parnell, Raymond Hatton, Russell Simpson and Harry Woods.